armutcom/docker-dotnet-core-images/README.md

 ### `armutcom/aspnet-core:<version>-<os>`

-This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production
+This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.

+### `armutcom/aspnet-core:<version>-spa-node-<node-version>-<os>`

+This image contains the ASP.NET Core, .NET Core and Node.js runtimes and libraries and is optimized for running ASP.NET Core SPA apps (server pre-rendering) like [Angular Universal](https://universal.angular.io/overview/) or [React Server Rendering](https://redux.js.org/recipes/server-rendering) in production.

 ### `armutcom/dotnet-core-runtime:<version>-<os>`